Trendit-website/Trendit-api/backend/README.md

 }
 ```

-On successful, request, this will return an authorization URL where users need to be redirected too in other to complete their payment.
+If payment processing is successful, you will receive a JSON response with a 200 OK status code.
+The response will include an authorization URL.
+This is where you redirect user's to make their payments for membership.
+A successful response should look like this.
 ```json
 {
   "status": "success",